 Need help deciding which Christmas market city to visit?
 In London, you can enjoy a traditional market near the Tate Modern with wooden chalets and classic treats, or stop by the unforgettable London Bridge City Christmas Market.

 Paris presents the traditional markets with trinkets, gifts, and grog along Saint-Germaine-des-Prés, on the Champs-Elysées, and Trocadéro, and don’t miss out on the famous window displays at Galeries Lafayette.

-Bremen shines with romantic lights, a historic setting, and festive booths, and the market is considered to be one of the best in Germany.
+Berlin offers more than 60 different markets, including those at Gendarmenmarkt Square, Potsdamer Platz, and Charlottenburg Castle, while Bremen shines with romantic lights, a historic setting, and festive booths, and this market is considered to be one of the best in Germany.

 Strasbourg’s Christkindelsmarik is one of the oldest markets in Europe and the oldest Christmas market in France, dating back to 1570.
 Routinely named one of the best Christmas markets in all of Europe, it’s an experience that cannot be missed when visiting during the holidays.